-The more we surrender to God’s will, ways, plans and paths for our lives, the more powerful we become.
+The more we surrender to God’s will, ways, plans and purposes for our lives, the more powerful we become.
 It is our surrender that positions us to receive God’s power which is always at work in us to do far more than we could ever ask or imagine (Eph.
 3:20).

 So the short of it is this.
 Growing in our power means growing in our God-dependence.
 It seems like such a simple principle yet it’s extremely hard to practice.
 We must decrease in order for God to increase in us.
-Our power is not rooted in our striving or our strength.
+Our power is not rooted in our striving or strength.
 It’s rooted in our surrender (Is.
 40:29).

 So.
 Where are you in each of these areas?
 If you were to rate yourself on each of these personal growth areas using a scale of 1 (being lowest) to 10 (being highest), what score would you give yourself?